• Use Cases

 HubSpot

-Meshes updates contact properties and list membership for lifecycle and campaign tracking.
+Meshes updates contact properties and list membership using the workspace's own HubSpot connection.

 Mailchimp

-Meshes adds the contact to the right audience or list for welcome automation.
+Meshes adds the contact to the audience or list configured in the workspace.

-Lifecycle email starts from the actual signup event instead of a delayed export or nightly sync.
+Lifecycle email starts from the real signup event in each workspace, not a delayed nightly export.

 Intercom

-Meshes tags the user so onboarding and support workflows know plan and source context.
+Meshes tags the user using the workspace's Intercom connection so onboarding and support flows inherit plan and source context.

-Support and product teams see the right customer segment from the first conversation.
+Support and product in every workspace see the right segment from the first conversation.

 Slack

-Meshes sends a new-signup alert directly to the team channel.
+Meshes posts a new-signup alert to whichever channel the workspace owner picked.

 How Meshes handles it